MicrosoftDocs/learn/learn-pr/aspnetcore/microservices-data-aspnet-core/includes/implement-azure-cache.md

     The preceding code sets the connection string for the Azure Redis Cache Instance in the service configuration.
 The actual connection string value gets passed dynamically by the `settings.ConnectionString`.
 The connection to the Azure Cache for Redis is managed by the `ConnectionMultiplexer` class.
 For more details, refer [Use Azure Cache for Redis with an ASP.NET Core web app](/azure/azure-cache-for-redis/cache-web-app-aspnet-core-howto?tabs=core5x)

-## Reconfigure the basket service
+## Configure the basket service to use the new Azure Cache for Redis instance

 In Kubernetes deployment, services store their configuration as [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/#configmap-object) object.
 So the `basket-api` config map file needs to be updated to point it to the newly created Azure Redis Cache instance.

-In the [Cloud Shell editor](/azure/cloud-shell/using-cloud-shell-editor), apply the following changes in the *deploy/k8s/helm-simple* directory:
+In the [Cloud Shell editor](/azure/cloud-shell/using-cloud-shell-editor), apply the following changes in the *deploy/k8s/helm-simple* directory.

-### Reconfigure the basket service

 In *basket/templates/configmap.yaml*, update the `ConnectionString` key's value from *basketdata* to the connection string from the creation script, as in the following example:

 :::code language="yaml" source="../code/deploy/k8s/helm-simple/basket/templates/configmap.yaml" highlight="10":::

 Save your changes.

+> [!NOTE]
+> In the production scenario, it's not recommended to store the connection string as plain text.
+You can use [Azure Key Vault](/azure/key-vault/general/overview) to store your secrets.
+For more details, refer [Configure and run the Azure Key Vault provider for the Secrets Store CSI driver on Kubernetes](/azure/key-vault/general/key-vault-integrate-kubernetes).

 At runtime, the connection string will be provided to the basket service as an environment variable.
 Within the code, the connection string is used by code in the following locations, illustrated below: